 The production team is conducting oral history interviews as the foundation for this educational media project.
 “Our goal is to document their first-hand accounts about daily life in this remarkable community,” says Project Director, Tom Law.
 Participants – some whose families have lived in the valley for five generations – are also providing family photographs to help illustrate the story.
 The families, who retain full copyright to their photographs, are generously allowing us to present these incredible images for educational purposes.
 “There are relatively few historical images of the valley in public or academic archives,” says Law.
 “So, each family photograph is a precious gift to future generations.”
 Photo: Robert Porter, one of seven oral history interviews conducted in October of 2015.

-Artist Susan Walton has been commissioned to create two original artist’s renderings to illustrate key facets of life in the valley.
+The production team will commission two original artist’s renderings to illustrate key facets of life in the valley.
 Creelsboro Landing, 1890s will show the importance of the Cumberland River for travel, commerce and communications.
 Irvin Store, 1920s presents Creelsboro during its population peak when the community gathered together on a Saturday evening.
 Photo: Irvin Store, 1985.
 Courtesy, Reeder Family Collection.

 High Definition Videography